telefonicaid/fiware-glancesync/README.rst

 Requirements
 ------------

-At the moment, Glancesync is designed to run in the glance server of the master region, because it reads the images that are stored directly in the filesystem.
+At the moment, GlanceSync is designed to run in the glance server of the master region, because it reads the images that are stored directly in the filesystem.
 This will be fixed in a future version.